-16. Health and Wellness Clinic
+16. IPFW/Parkview Health and Wellness Clinic

-The IPFW/Parkview Health and Wellness Clinic provides comprehensive health services to meet the medical and psychological needs of students, faculty, and staff at IPFW.
+The IPFW/Parkview Health and Wellness Clinic provides comprehensive health services to meet the medical and psychological needs of IPFW and Ivy Tech students, staff and faculty.

 Location.
-The clinic is conveniently located in Walb 234, 260-481-5748.
-Parking is available in parking garage #2 (next to Gates Sports Center).
+The clinic is conveniently located in Walb Union, room 234.
+Parking is available in parking garage #2 (next to Athletic Sports Center).